joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/17/arts/music/ye-kanye-west-russia.html

 **Hayden Panettiere’s Death and Police Investigation: What We Know**\
-`After responding to a 911 call, emergency responders found a woman in cardiac arrest at an apartment complex in Greenville, S.C.`\
+`After a 911 call, emergency responders found a woman in cardiac arrest at an apartment complex in Greenville, S.C.`\
 https://www.nytimes.com/2026/08/17/arts/television/hayden-panettiere-death-foul-play.html

 **AI Slop Is Everywhere.
 Spotify, LinkedIn and Others Have Had Enough.**\